Esri/i3s-spec/docs/2.0/slpk_hashtable.pcsl.md

 	 return a[0] == b[0] ? a[1] < b[1] : a[0] < b[0];
 	}
 ```
 5. Write this sorted array as the last file of the SLPK archive (last entry in the ZIP central directory).
 The file must be named  `@specialIndexFileHASH128@`.
-Each array element is 24-bytes long, which includes:
+Each array element is 24-bytes long, and includes the following restrictions:
    - 16 bytes for the MD5-digest and 8 bits for the offset
    - Must be in little-endian order
    - Must **not** contain padding